lauragift21/mcp-server-workshop/README.md

 2. 🛠 Follow the [Getting Started](./instructions/getting-started.md) guide
 3. 🌐 Choose a use case or build your own idea
 4. 🚢 Deploy your MCP server using `wrangler`
-5. 🤖 [Connect to Claude](./instructions/connect-to-claude.md) and test your setup
+5. 🤖 [Connect to a MCP Client](./instructions/connect-to-mcp-client.md) and test your setup

 ---